 By ensuring that boaters have the combination of both vessel pump-out services and onshore sanitary facilities the BIG program protects the integrity of our waterways by preventing the discharge of sewage into our waters.

-BIG projects in Virginia have involved the construction or renovation of tie-ups, utilities, fuel stations, pump-out and dump-stations, restrooms and additional sanitary amenities such as laundry and showers.
+BIG projects in Virginia have involved the construction or renovation of tie-ups, utilities, fuel stations, restrooms and additional sanitary amenities such as laundry and showers.
 Wherever possible, BIG projects seek to bring marinas into compliance with the Americans with Disabilities Act.

 Boating Infrastructure Grant funding is available on a two-tier basis.
 All states and territories that submit a proposal may be eligible to receive up to $300,000 through tier I funding.
 Tier II funding is very competitive and is reserved for larger, more expensive projects.
 VDH assists boating facilities throughout Virginia in the preparation of BIG proposals.
 Successful BIG proposals are managed and monitored by the VDH Marina Program staff.
 VDH was designated by the United States Department of Interior as the lead state agency to implement the grant program.
 No facility may receive BIG funds that are not currently in compliance with VDH Marina Program regulations.

 If you would like to apply for a Boating Infrastructure Grant, please consult the links below for information and application materials.
-Grant applications are now being accepted for FY2019.
-The application deadline is July 16th, 2018.
+Grant applications are now being accepted for FY2021.
+The application deadline is July 12th, 2021.
 Contact Preston Smith at (804) 864-7468 for assistance with the application process.